Heavy-quark transport coefficients in a hot viscous quark-gluon plasma medium: Heavy-quark drag and diffusion in the viscous QGP

 There are several interesting reports on the estimation of a small value of $\eta/s$ for QGP, and the emergence of near perfect fluid picture~\cite{shrvis,bmuller,chandra_eta1,chandra_eta2}.
-It has been realized in the recent past that bulk viscosity of the QGP is equally significant as the shear viscosity for the temperatures which are close to $T_c$~\cite{khaz,buch,chandra_bulk,chandra_new}.
-This is attributed to the large value of the interaction measure, and its behavior with the temperature near $T_c$~\cite{khaz}.
+It has been realized in the recent past that bulk viscosity of the QGP is significant near the transition temperature, $T_c$~\cite{chandra_new,khaz,buch,chandra_bulk}.
+This is attributed to the large value of the interaction measure near $T_c$~\cite{khaz}.
+Before we present our results on the effects of $\eta$ and $\zeta$ on the phase space distribution it is imperative to mention viscous correction to phase space distribution is based on momentum expansion, which will be valid when the momentum (q) is small~\cite{DTeaney}.
+It should be noted here that the momentum of the thermal particles are integrated out in evaluating the drag and diffusion coefficients of HQ and the thermal phase space factor become small at $q\sim 3-4$ GeV for the temperature range considered here.
+In the present work the drag of the HQ are evaluated as a function of its momentum and temperature of the bath.

-In the present analysis the mass of the strange quarks does not play any prominent role at high temperature ($T\geq T_c$) because $m/T<1$.
-In fact, the mass effects are negligibly small (of the order of $(m/T)^2$.
-Therefore, for the ease in the numerical evaluation the strange quark mass can be ignored.
+The mass of the strange quarks does not play any prominent role at high temperature ($T\geq T_c$) because $m/T<1$.
+In fact, the mass effects are negligibly small (of the order of $(m/T)^2$).
+Therefore, the strange quark mass can be ignored which makes the numerical calculations simpler.

+Let us set the notation here to distinguish the results obtained for the cases with ideal EoS and LEoS as well as for zero and non-zero values of $\eta$ and $\zeta$.
+The quantity $\gamma_{Id}$ stands for the drag coefficient for ideal case, $\gamma^{eos}$ denotes that for the LEoS, and $\gamma_{\eta}$ $(\gamma_\zeta)$ stands for drag coefficients when the effect of $\eta$ $(\zeta)$ is included through the phase space of the bath particles. $\gamma_{\eta+\zeta}$ denotes the drag coefficient while both $\eta$ and $\zeta$ are taken in to account with ideal QGP EoS and as ${\gamma}^{eos}_{\eta+\zeta}$ in the case of the realistic QGP EoS.
+Similarly, the quantity $D^{eos}_{\eta+\zeta}$ denotes the HQ diffusion coefficient while LEoS and both $\eta$ and $\zeta$ are taken in to account, the notation $D_{Id}$ denotes same for ideal EoS without viscous effects.